RoMinjun/mlb-discord-rpc/README.md

   Override the detected local timezone.
 Use [IANA timezone names](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (e.g., `America/Toronto`).
 * `--live-only`
   Only show your Discord status when your team has a live game.
+* `--remote-url <URL>`
+  Send presence updates to a remote RPC server instead of local Discord.

 **Example:**